Eligibility Certification and Verification

 Steps to Complete Verification

-Step 1 - Determine if your School Food Authority (SFA) is required to complete an independent review of applications:
+Step 1 - Determine if your School Food Authority (SFA) is required to complete a second review of applications:

 - If the SFA is on the list required to submit an Improvement Plan, use the following documents:

-- If the SFA is not on the list for Standard Sample Size, one of the two alternate methods must be selected.
+- If the SFA is not on the list for Standard Sample Size, one of the two alternate methods may be selected.

 Step 4 - Establish the Free and Reduced Price School Meals Application pool.

-- Only approved current school year applications as of October 1 must make up the pool.
+- Only approved current school year applications as of October 1 make up the School Meals Application pool for Verification.

 - The following students should not be included in the application pool:

-- Children approved through direct certification procedures such as Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Food Distribution Program on Indian Reservations (FDPIR), and foster children.
+- Children approved through direct certification procedures such as Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Medicaid Free and Medicaid Reduced-Price, Foster children, or Food Distribution Program on Indian Reservations (FDPIR).

-- Children directly certified through other programs, including children that are documented as eligible migrant, runaway, homeless, or foster children.
+- Children directly certified through other programs, including children who are documented as eligible migrant, runaway, homeless, or foster children.

 - Children participating in Head Start or Pre-K Even Start.